EmmaKingDev/cv/index.md

 ## TLDR;

 - 14+ years in software dev
-- Now working on mobile internal tools at an autonomus delivery robot company.
 - Made web & mobile apps as a consultant using React, React Native and Flutter.
 - Full stack web developer for about 5+ years (react, psql, mongo, nodejs)
 - Worked in games industry on internal tools, CI/CD and infrastructure for about 2 years.